About Lt. Governor Billy Nungesser

-When the Deepwater Horizon rig exploded off the coast, Billy Nungesser did not wait for the federal government and BP to act, he went to work and fought tirelessly to cut through the bureaucratic red tape and force them to act to protect our communities and environment.
+When the Deepwater Horizon rig exploded off the coast, Billy Nungesser did not wait for the federal government to act, he went to work and fought tirelessly to cut through the bureaucratic red tape and took action to protect our communities and environment.
 He continues to stand up to ensure that victims are compensated and restoration is made.
 Today, over $2 billion in levees are being built to protect the citizens of Plaquemines because of his efforts.

 In 2006, Billy Nungesser was elected President of Plaquemines Parish at a time when the parish was struggling to recover from the devastation of Hurricanes Katrina and Rita.
 On day one, Billy went to work by challenging and working with FEMA and the Army Corps of Engineers to increase public projects that increased investment in infrastructure.

 Billy has always helped people in need.
-After he and his wife Cher rode out Hurricane Katrina at his home, he immediately began rescuing people and animals in South Plaquemines, utilizing his personal equipment and resources.
+After he and his wife Cher rode out Hurricane Katrina at their home, he immediately began rescuing people and animals in South Plaquemines, utilizing his personal equipment and resources.
 As the recovery continued, he partnered with the United Way to distribute washers and dryers to needy residents who had lost everything in the storm.